react-hookz/web/CONTRIBUTING.md

 5. Add docs link and hook summary to the `README.md`.
 6. After all above steps are done - run `yarn lint:fix` and ensure that everything is styled by our standards.
+7. Command `yarn new-hook myAwesomeHook` will help you create proper file structure for new hook.

 ## Committing